askew/unifi-azure/readme.md

 ![Azure Resources](architecture.png)

+## Cloud-init

+The Unifi set-up is all done through a relatively straight forward cloud-init script.
+The ARM template constructs the clout-init adding in the storage details for the shared files.
+This means it is stored in a pretty horrible single-line `concat()` statement.
+To see what the script looks like it's formatted properly in [cloud-init](./cloudinit.md)

 ## Manual Steps

 The ARM template will set up the Azure resources and Unifi controller software, but there are a few manual steps that will still need to be performed.